The Bio Star · Volume I

 "Where do I read the inspector findings?"

-The Star Report.
+The Star Files.
 Each Bio-Starred product receives a published case file: subject identification, the verdict, the 13-Circle assessment, and inspector notes.
 Findings are filed weekly during the inaugural year.

-Insider membership provides advance access to the Star Report, the unredacted Encounters from inspected spaces, and selected dispatches from the Editorial Council.
+The Membership provides advance access to the Star Files, the unredacted Encounters from inspected spaces, and selected dispatches from The Board.
 Memberships open autumn MMXXVI.

 "How do you make money if you refuse advertising?"

-Application fees from brands seeking induction.
+Audit retainers from brands seeking induction.
 Licensing fees from brands that have been inducted.
-Insider membership subscriptions from readers.
+Membership subscriptions from readers.
 Affiliate commissions on Bio-Starred products purchased through the Shop, which do not influence ratings and are disclosed in full.